Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Tatyana Vyc, Shutterstock

 Being patient is key.
 Let your dog watch the videos with you as many times as it takes.
-Keep your dog close to you and show it the treats when it starts to bark or react to the screen.
+Keep your dog close to you and show them the treats when they start to bark or react to the screen.
 Let the dog sniff the treat for a few seconds.
-If your dog quiets down, let it eat the snack.
-If it doesn’t, wait a little bit and offer the treat again.
-While it can take some time, your dog will quickly learn that it gets rewarded when it relaxes.
+If your dog quiets down, let them eat the snack.
+If they don’t, wait a little bit and offer the treat again.
+While it can take some time, your dog will quickly learn that they get rewarded when they relax.

 dogs watching TV